-Dumplings (Chinese: 餃子; Pinyin: Jiǎozi; Jyutping: Gaau2zi2) is a 2004 Hong Kong horror film, directed by Fruit Chan (Tales from the Dark 1; The Midnight After).
+Dumplings is a 2004 Hong Kong horror feature film directed by Fruit Chan (Tales from the Dark 1; The Midnight After).
 It was expanded from a short segment in the horror compilation, Three… Extremes.

 ” … it’s still a strange and entertaining little movie.
 The baby-eating is treated so casually that you almost never really find it as sickening as it really is, which is impressive in a terrible sort of way.
 And like I said in the review for the short version, it’s nice to see Bai Ling playing someone with a little more depth and realism to her …” Horror Movie a Day

 “The psychological horror that Fruit Chan creates with his work goes deep down and seems to be taken right out of the abyss of human soul – a nightmare.
 Yet, the movie lacks a surprising twist or some nice resolving.
-You always have the feeling that something will happen, but in fact it somehow doesn’t.
-Those who made it until the end of the movie, will already have such a twisted brain, that the end is actually in no way surprising.”
+You always have the feeling that something will happen, but in fact it somehow doesn’t.”
 Asian Movie Web

 Buy Spooky Encounters: A Gwailo’s Guide to Hong Kong Horror from Amazon.co.uk